 Acrylonitrile Butadeine Styrene (ABS)

-ABS has good impact resistance, heat resistance and toughness.
-ABS is found in a wide variety of everyday items including drain pipe systems, miscellaneous kitchen items and even lego bricks.
+Acrylonitrile Butadeine Styrene (ABS) is an opaque thermoplastic and amorphous polymer composed of three distinct monomers – Acrylonitrile, Butadeine, and Styrene.
+Together they create a polymer that is light in weight, flexible, and easily mouldable.
+ABS has good impact resistance, heat resistance, and toughness and is found in a wide variety of everyday items, including drain pipe systems, miscellaneous kitchen items, and even Lego bricks.